defenseunicorns/uds-package-dubbd/README.md

 ### Modifying the Monorepo

-Use the [release-please-config.json](release-please-config.json) file to add or remove packages for publishing.
+Use the [release-please-config.json](release-please-config.json) file to add or remove packages for publishing (along with updating CI).